elijah-tng/elaveted-potential/README.md

 Elijah elaveted-potential
 ==========================

-tldr: clojure
+tldr: elevated semi-hard forked \@ tbd optimistically compiled withh leiningen

-leiningen for now
+the pom.xml is intended for jitpack and idea